14 Great Examples of React Native Apps in 2024

 1. Facebook and React Native

 React Native started as Facebook’s hackathon project developed in response to the company’s needs.
 Facebook wanted to bring all the benefits of web development - such as fast iterations and having a single team build the whole product - to mobile.
-That’s how React Native was brought to life and leveraged in mobile app development for both iOS and Android apps.
+That’s how React Native was brought to life and leveraged in mobile app development and Android apps.

 The dev team converted the Events Dashboard feature in the Facebook for iOS app to React Native to test app performance, such as startup time, which is crucial in this kind of applications.
 It is a significant part of the user’s first impression of the app and determines whether they will stay or leave.
 What they achieved was cutting time-to-market in half.
 Read about their journey with React Native here.